-No. Many of our participation partners aren’t current patients/service users.
+No. Many of our participation partners and volunteers aren’t current patients/service users.

 What age do I have to be?

-You would need to be over 16 to get involved or volunteer within most of our opportunities however, we do have a youth board for those aged 14-25 who want to get involved in developing services at a strategic level.
+You would need to be over 16 to get involved or volunteer within most of our opportunities.
+But, we have a youth board for those aged 14-25, who want to get involved in developing services at a strategic level.

 How much time do I need to give?

-In general, there is no minimum time you must give you can discuss with us what arrangement works for you and the role you are applying for.
+You can give as much time as you would like from 3 hours per month upwards.
+You can discuss with us what arrangement works for you and the role you are applying for.

 Will I be paid?

-As a participation partner you will not be paid.
-We will however ensure you don’t lose out financially so will cover agreed expenses, such as travel.
+Most of our participation partners are not paid for their time.
+We do make sure you don’t lose out financially so will cover agreed expenses, such as travel or parking.

 Will I be trained?

 Yes, we have a full induction and training process.
-You will receive a thorough induction to your specific role so that you are confident in what we are asking you to do.
+There will be an induction to your specific role so that you are confident in what we are asking you to do.

 Once I start how will I be kept in touch with?

-All participation partner will receive a quarterly newsletter (email) with updates on news and opportunities across the Trust.
+All participation partners will receive a newsletter via their email.
+This will include updates on news and opportunities across the Trust.